samsquire/ideas2/README.md

 * **Content for Desktop environments** Desktops should be filled with content to browse and peruse.
 * **Messaging Topology format** It would be nice if messaging systems supported a generic format for creating a messaging topology.
 For publish/subscribe and distribution lists.
 * **Single file GUI** A GUI format that bundles rendering information with data queries.
+* **Digital magazines** A personal computer inbox of automatically updating magazines about your machine.
+For example, you'll receive a disk space magazine which shows how disk space is being used in the same format as SequoiaView.

 # 92. GUI Thunks